Arlanthir/notes/music/FloydRose.md

 4. Lock the locking nut screws.
 5. Retune with the fine tuners.

+When tuning to Drop C (D Drop C) or below, a string gauge of 10 or above is recommended.

 ## Truss Rod

 Truss rod adjustment is needed when you change to a different string gauge or whenever you feel the neck is bowing too much or too little.